silverstripe/cwp/docs/en/05_Releases_and_changelogs/cwp_2.3.0.md

  * [Framework 4.4.0](https://docs.silverstripe.org/en/4/changelogs/4.4.0/)

-Upgrading to Recipe 2.3.0 is optional, but is recommended for all CWP sites.

-This upgrade can be carried out by any development team familiar with SilverStripe CMS, but if you would like SilverStripe's assistance, please let us know.
+Upgrading to Recipe 2.3.0 is recommended for all sites.
+This upgrade can be carried out by any development team familiar with SilverStripe CMS.
+However, if you would like SilverStripe’s assistance, you can request support via the [Service Desk](https://www.cwp.govt.nz/service-desk/new-request/).

+For upgrades involving file migrations, especially those sites upgrading from CWP 1.x / SilverStripe 3.x, you should investigate bumping your project requirements to the CMS and Framework version 4.4.1, a version not included in the CWP 2.3 release.
+Upgrading to a new version of a commercially supported module before it has been released through a CWP quarterly release means that it won't yet have gone through the standard external code review.
+The change logs should be reviewed and the impact to your particular site assessed before upgrading.
+[View the change logs here](https://docs.silverstripe.org/en/4/changelogs/4.4.1/).

+## New Features

+The [release announcement](https://www.cwp.govt.nz/updates/news/cwp-2-3-has-landed) includes the note worthy features, but be sure to review the change log for full detail of all new features.

 ## Upgrading Instructions